darumatic/chef-labs/labs/lab_3_create_chef_server.md

 - When you create your user account, note your username, password, and location of your RSA private key.
 - When you create your organization, note the name of the organization you choose.

+# Troubleshooting:
+In case the apt-get update or other networking related command doesn't work due to not connectivity you can try:

+1. Exit the container
+2. ```sudo service docker restart```
+3. Start the container again, typically ```sudo docker start -i container_name   ```